SumitKaushik1/AWS-CDAC-PROJECT-CRM-JSP-JAVABEAN-MYSQL-Application/README.md

    ![Screenshot (328019)](https://github.com/SumitKaushik1/CDAC-PROJECT-CRM-JSP-JAVABEAN-MYSQL-Application/assets/110432346/35be2c6b-27c0-44ef-ab4b-87e3919f17fe)

  ## Table Formation And Value Insertion
+   - This folder contains SQL commands for table creation and insertion of values into those tables.
    ### mysql-Commands-Schema and Table formation
-  - This folder contains SQL commands for table creation
+  - This file contains SQL commands for table creation
   ### my-sql commands-inserting values into Table
-  - This folder contains SQL commands for value insertion
+  - This file contains SQL commands for value insertion